armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-32-2.md

 <!-- Copy/paste from the previous version if there are recent ones.
 We can drop breaking changes after 3 minor versions.
 Add new ones from OSS and Armory. -->

 > Breaking changes are kept in this list for 3 minor versions from when the change is introduced.
 For example, a breaking change introduced in 2.21.0 appears in the list up to and including the 2.24.x releases.
 It would not appear on 2.25.x release notes.

-### RetrofitError thrown on login
-In versions 2.32.0 and 2.32.1 of Spinnaker, there is an issue with x509 authentication that affects certificates without roles.
-Certificates lacking roles will fail to authenticate in these versions.
-However, certificates with roles are not affected and will continue to function properly.
-Users relying on x509 authentication are advised to exercise caution when upgrading to versions 2.32.0 and 2.32.1.
-It's recommended to wait for version 2.32.2 or a later release, which includes a fix for this issue.
-Testing the upgrade in a non-production environment is advisable to ensure smooth operation.

 ### AWS Lambda plugin migrated to OSS
 Starting from Armory version 2.32.0 (OSS version 1.32.0), the AWS Lambda plugin has been migrated to OSS codebase.